ckb-js/lumos-doc/docs/guides/nftglue.md

 The following prerequisites apply for this example:

 - The development environment is set up.
-For more information, see [Set Up the Development Environment](../preparation/setupsystem).
+For more information, see <Link to={useBaseUrl('/docs/preparation/setupsystem')}>Set Up the Development Environment</Link>.
 - The account to deploy the NFT script owns enough CKB capacity (33,613.0 CKB).
-For more information about creating accounts, see [Create Accounts](../preparation/createaccount).
+For more information about creating accounts, see <Link to={useBaseUrl('/docs/preparation/createaccount')}>Create Accounts</Link>.

 ## Deploy the NFT Script on DEV Chain